vlladin/cohort-six/projects/pureth-eip-7919-nimbus.md

       - Should take 5 weeks (approx) to implement
       - Emit SSZ logs for opcodes like SELFDESTRUCT or CALL transfers.
       - Simulate tests for Eth transfer in smart contract wallet
+    - Additional Transfers which should be logged and tested
+      - Deployment of a new contract with a starting balance
+      - Fee payments (both for the burn and also for the priority fee)

   - EIP-7799: System Logs
     - Effort estimate